-- (1) This section applies if an existing operator has an entitlement under section 56 in relation to a new contract. - (2) The chief executive must, by written notice, invite the operator to offer, whether by tender or in another way, for a service contract to provide the public passenger service for the area or route under the new contract. - (3) However, the chief executive must, by public notice, invite offers from the public, whether by tender or in another way, for the service contract if- - (a) no offer is made to the invitation within 60 days after it is made, or any extended time under subsection (4); or
+- (1) This section applies if an existing operator has an entitlement under section 56 in relation to a new contract. - (2) The chief executive must, by written notice, invite the operator to offer, whether by tender or in another way, for a service contract to provide the public passenger service for the area or route under the new contract. - (3) However, the chief executive must, by public notice, invite offers from the public, whether by tender or in another way, for the service contract if- - (a) no offer is made to the invitation within 60 days after it is made, or any extended time under subsection (4); or - (b) the operator makes an offer that the chief executive decides is unacceptable under section 59. - (4) The chief executive may by written notice to the existing operator, within the 60 days, extend that time, once only, by a maximum of 60 days. - (5) Despite subsection (3)(b), if- - (a) the operator makes an offer within the time allowed under subsection (3)(a); and the chief executive may defer inviting public offers to allow an opportunity for a contract to be concluded with the operator.

-- (b) the operator makes an offer that the chief executive decides is unacceptable under section 59. - (4) The chief executive may by written notice to the existing operator, within the 60 days, extend that time, once only, by a maximum of 60 days. - (5) Despite subsection (3)(b), if- - (a) the operator makes an offer within the time allowed under subsection (3)(a); and - (b) the chief executive considers the offer substantially meets the requirements of an offer that would be acceptable under section 59;
+(b) the chief executive considers the offer substantially meets the requirements of an offer that would be acceptable under section 59;